 2. Compare College Acceptance Rates

 Since I’ve brought them up, why would you compare colleges by acceptance rates?
 Well, there’s the obvious exclusivity factor that appeals to a lot of people.
 Many see being accepted by a school that rejects the vast majority of applicants as a form of validation of their hard work.
 It’s also seen as a “sorting” mechanism for other competitive opportunities such as graduate school and jobs.

-What many don’t realize is that acceptance rates also an indicator of how much you’re likely to have to pay for college.
+What many don’t realize is that acceptance rates are also an indicator of how much you’re likely to have to pay for college.
 As acceptance rates decline, the average net price is likely to increase.
 The reason is simple.
 The acceptance rate represents popularity, and usually popularity among the most highly qualified students in the country.
 Therefore, colleges with lower acceptance rates, say less than 40%, don’t really have much of an incentive to offer generous financial aid to get students to attend.